ethanabrooks/dissertation/policy-iteration.typ

 relative to an optimal policy computed with a discount factor of 0.8.
 For all experiments $Recency = 8$ (the number of most recent successful trajectories to include in the prompt).
 We did not have time for hyperparameter search and chose this number based on intuition.
-However the $Recency = 16$ baseline demonstrates results when this hyperparameter is doubled.
+However, the $Recency = 16$ baseline demonstrates results when this hyperparameter is doubled.
 All results use 4 seeds.